 Guides students through the process of creating a research proposal for action research to be conducted in their school systems.
 This proposal will include a statement of the problem, a review of related literature, and a description of the methodology to be used in the study.
 As part of this process, students will develop an understanding of research procedures and analyze published research related to their topic of study.
 This course is graded as PASS/FAIL.
-Prerequisite: At least 27 graduate credits.

-ED 611 Educational Research II (3)
+ED 611 - Ed.
+Research II Credits: 3 Prerequisites: